Overv/VulkanTutorial/en/11_Compute_Shader.md

 ## Compute pipelines

-As compute is not a part of the graphics pipeline, we can't use `vkCreateGraphicsPipelines` to attach the compute shader to it.
-Instead we need to create a dedicated compute pipeline `vkCreateComputePipelines` for running our compute commands.
+As compute is not a part of the graphics pipeline, we can't use `vkCreateGraphicsPipelines`.
+Instead we need to create a dedicated compute pipeline with `vkCreateComputePipelines` for running our compute commands.
 Since a compute pipeline does not touch any of the rasterization state, it has a lot less state than a graphics pipeline:

 ```c++
 VkComputePipelineCreateInfo pipelineInfo{};